memoblue/memoblue.github.io/_posts/2016-06-03-javascript-string-methods.md

 I'm going to ignore the deprecated and experimental methods, and quickly go over the more esoteric ones below.

+## The rest

-## Unicode
+### Unicode

-The Unicode related methods are useful when you need them, but I'm fine with looking them up when needed.
+The Unicode related methods are useful when you need them, but I'm fine with looking them up when that happens.

 ```
 String.fromCharCode()  // old, faster, doesn't cover all Unicode values